SoftwareAG/c8y-docs/content/predictive-analytics/api-reference-bundle/timeseries.md

 weight: 30
 ---

-Operations for timeseries data/model.
+Operations for time series data/model.

->**Info**: An active subscription of Nyoka microservice is required to leverage the timeseries API.
+>**Info**: An active subscription of Nyoka microservice is required to leverage the time series API.

 ### Domain Model
 #### TimeSeries